emiridbest/esusu/README.md

 ## ESUSU

+## Proof-of-Ship Update
+- Building EsusuSDK so users can interact with the Smart Contracts via chat

 ### Overview
 ESUSU is a decentralized application (DApp) built on the Celo Mainnet  that facilitates stablecoin contributions through a collective savings model known as Esusu in many African communities.
 The DApp allows users to create and join campaigns, contribute funds, and track campaign details transparently on the blockchain.